astronomer/docs/astro/install-gcp.md

 ## Step 3: Provide Setup Information to Astronomer

-To start the installation of your first Astro Cluster, provide Astronomer with:
+Once you've activated your Data Plane, provide Astronomer with:

 - Your preferred Astro Cluster name.
 - The GCP region that you want to host your Cluster in.